 Credit Suisse DevOps Expo 2019 - Zurich

-- 3 mins
+- 3 minsTable of Contents

-1. Introduction
+- Introduction

-3. What are the challenges?
+- What are the challenges?

-4. The Cloudy Shift (The GBU)
+- The Cloudy Shift (The GBU)

-5. How do we achieve a DevSecOps environment?
+- How do we achieve a DevSecOps environment?

-6. Lesson Learned
+- Lesson Learned

 Introduction

 It was a pleasure to be part of this expo and have the opportunity to share my experiences over the years as a DevOps Architect.
 I’ve been working in several projects transforming business models and creating application cycles.
-My presentation was named “Merging Security and Enterprise DevOps: DevSecOps” and it was focused on how we should include Security on an early stage in the Software Development Life Cycle (SDLC).
+My presentation was named “Merging Security and Enterprise DevOps: DevSecOps” and it was focused on how we should include Security at an early stage in the Software Development Life Cycle (SDLC).

-What do we get implementing DevOps methodologies?
+What do we get by implementing DevOps methodologies?

 What are the challenges?